Updated on March, 4th 2021.

 2. Know the Airport You’re Flying From

 You need to know about the airport you’re flying from before you start traveling.
 Some of them are small, and you don’t need to worry about things like parking.

 On the other hand, some are very busy.
 Atlanta airport is the busiest in the whole country.
 That means that if you get to Atlanta airport without having a parking space booked in advance, you could face a problem.
-Do some research into Atlanta airport parking at least a few weeks before your travel plans.
+Do some research into Atlanta airport parking at least a few weeks before your travel plans to score ATL parking deals.
 Other busy airports in the country include Los Angeles International and John F. Kennedy International.